Experimental access to Transition Distribution Amplitudes with the \={P}ANDA experiment at FAIR: Conclusions and outlook

 Our simulations at $s=5$ GeV$^2$ show that \={P}ANDA particle identification capabilities will allow a suppression of the hadronic background $\bar{p} p \to \pi^+ \pi^- \pi^0$ at the level of $5\cdot 10^7$ at low $q^2$, decreasing to $1\cdot 10^7$ for the larger values of $q^2$.
 At $s=10$ GeV$^2$, the suppression factor remains around $1\cdot 10^8$ at low $q^2$, down to $6\cdot 10^6$ for large $q^2$.
-For both energies, the signal reconstruction efficiency is kept of the order of $40\%$ on average.
-We expect, in consequence, that the pion pollution in the signal sample will remain at the level of a few percent at low $q^2$, and under control below $20\%$ for larger values of four-momentum transfer squared.
-The dedicated studies we performed using the expected statistics corresponding to the integrated luminosity of $2$ fb$^{-1}$ show that the future measurement of the production differential cross section in bins of $q^2$ is feasible with \={P}ANDA, with averaged statistical uncertainty of $12\%$ at $s = 5$ GeV$^2$, and with averaged statistical uncertainty of $25\%$ at $s = 10$ GeV$^2$.
-These results are promising concerning the experimental perspectives for accessing $\pi N$ TDAs with \={P}ANDA.
-Other kinematic regions and other processes \cite{Pire:2013jva,GPS} related to TDAs should be scrutinized in a similar way to evaluate their feasibility. \begin{acknowledgement} This work has been supported by the Carl-Zeiss-Stiftung under grant number 21-0563-2.8/122/1 and 21-0563-2.8/131/1 and by the Bundesministerium f\"{u}r Bildung und Forschung (BMBF), under grant number $\rm 05P12UMFP9$.
-We would like to thank B. Pire, L. Szymanowski and J.P.
-Lansberg for constructive and stimulating discussions, lots of explanations on the topic of the TDAs and for a careful reading of the manuscript.
-Finally, we are very grateful to D. Djukanovic for his invaluable work in maintaining the dedicated HIMSTER cluster at Helmholtz-Institut Mainz, where all our simulations have been performed. \end{acknowledgement}
+For both energies, the signal reconstruction efficiency is kept at about $40\%$ on average.
+Consequently, we expect that the pion pollution in the signal sample will remain at the level of a few percent at low $q^2$, and under control below $20\%$ for larger values of four-momentum transfer squared.
+The dedicated studies were performed with the statistics expected for an integrated luminosity of $2$ fb$^{-1}$ and show that the future measurement of the differential production cross section in bins of $q^2$ is feasible with \={P}ANDA, with averaged statistical uncertainty of $12\%$ at $s = 5$ GeV$^2$, and with averaged statistical uncertainty of $24\%$ at $s = 10$ GeV$^2$.
+The cross sections obtained from the simulations in $q^2$ and $\cos\theta_{\ell}^*$ were also fitted to test pQCD factorization at the lowest order.
+According to the simulations, the measured value for the $q^2$ scaling exponent is $A = 5.2 \pm 0.3$.
+In the lepton angular distributions, the measured value for the $\cos\theta_{\ell}^*$ prefactor is $C = 0.9 \pm 0.2$.
+These results are promising concerning the experimental perspectives for addressing the issue of validity of the pQCD factorized description of the $\bar{p} p \to \ell^+ \ell^- \pi^0$ reaction in terms of $\pi N$ TDAs and accessing $\pi N$ TDAs with \={P}ANDA.
+Other kinematic regions and other processes \cite{Pire:2013jva,GPS} related to TDAs should be scrutinized in a similar way to evaluate their feasibility. \begin{acknowledgement} The success of this work relies critically on the expertise and dedication of the computing organizations that support \={P}ANDA.
+We acknowledge financial support from the Science and Technology Facilities Council (STFC), British funding agency, Great Britain; the Bhabha Atomic Research Center (BARC) and the Indian Institute of Technology, Mumbai, India; the Bundesministerium f\"ur Bildung und Forschung (BMBF), Germany; the Carl-Zeiss-Stiftung 21-0563-2.8/122/1 and 21-0563-2.8/131/1, Mainz, Germany; the Center for Advanced Radiation Technology (KVI-CART), Groningen, Netherlands; the CNRS/IN2P3, France; the Deutsche Forschungsgemeinschaft (DFG), Germany; the Deutscher Akademischer Austauschdienst (DAAD), Germany; the Forschungszentrum J\"ulich GmbH, J\"ulich, Germany; the FP7 GA283286, European Commission funding; the Ge\-sell\-schaft f\"ur Schwerionenforschung GmbH (GSI), Darmstadt, Germany; the Helmholtz-Gemeinschaft Deutscher For\-schungs\-zen\-tren (HGF), Germany; the INTAS, European Commission funding; the Institute of High Energy Physics (IHEP) and the Chinese Academy of Sciences, Beijing, China; the Istituto Nazionale di Fisica Nucleare (INFN), Italy; the Ministerio de Educaci\'on y Ciencia (MEC) FPA2006-12120-C03-02, the Instituto de Fisica Corpuscular (IFIC) and the Universidad de Valencia-CSIC, Paterna, Spain; the National Science Center of Poland (NCN) and the Polish Ministry of Science and Higher Education (MNiSW), Poland; the State Atomic Energy Corporation Rosatom and National Research Center ``Kurchatov Institute'', Russia; the Schweizerischer Nationalfonds zur Forderung der wissenschaftlichen Forschung (SNF), Switzerland; the Stefan Meyer Institut f\"ur Subatomare Physik and the \"Osterreichische Akademie der Wissenschaften, Wien, Austria; the Swedish Research Council, Sweden.